OVI|DUI defense ATTORNEY

-OVI is the current acronym under Ohio law for drunk driving.
-OVI was previously known as OMVI, DWI, and DUI.
-It has always been 4511.19 under Ohio law.
-These definitions have followed the legal trend of the OVI definition becoming increasingly broad and OVI penalties becoming increasingly severe.
+OVI is the name used in Ohio for drunk driving.
+OVI is sometimes called OMVI, DWI, and DUI.
+It has always been code 4511.19 under Ohio law.
+These names changing have followed the legal trend of the OVI definition becoming increasingly broad and OVI penalties becoming increasingly severe.